 Broadcast alerts to a fleet of clients using the one-to-many messaging pattern.
 For example, use Event Grid to send an alert from a cloud application to multiple IoT devices.
 This pattern enables the application to publish only one message that the service replicates for every interested client.

 Integrate MQTT data

-Integrate data from your MQTT clients by routing MQTT messages to Azure services and Webhooks through the HTTP Push delivery functionality.
+Integrate data from your MQTT clients by routing MQTT messages to Azure services and custom endpoints through push delivery or pull delivery.
 For example, use Event Grid to route telemetry from your IoT devices to Event Hubs and then to Azure Stream Analytics to gain insights from your device telemetry.

 Push delivery of discrete events

 Event Grid can be configured to send events to a diverse set of Azure services or webhooks using push event delivery.
 Event sources include your custom applications, Azure services, and partner (SaaS) services that publish events announcing system state changes (also known as "discrete" events).
 In turn, Event Grid delivers those events to configured subscribers’ destinations.